 In this lesson on guitar strumming patterns I explain the basic subdivisions of the beat.
-To keep things simple I have stuck to beats split in divisions of two.
-There are actually more options than this when creating music, and in this lesson we’ll explore another group of rhythmic patterns: Guitar triplets.
+To keep things simple I have stuck to beats split into divisions of two.
+There are actually more options than this when creating music, and in this lesson, we’ll explore another group of rhythmic patterns: Guitar triplets.

 The first step is to see how triplets are notated, and how they sound.